Skip to main content

 Free Options Backtesting Guide: Test Trading Strategies Without Cost

-• Check if your idea actually works.
-Instead of guessing, you can see the cold, hard numbers.
-Has your strategy made more than it lost over hundreds of simulated trades?
-Now you know.
+• Proof, not guesses.
+You see the cold numbers — has your strategy made more than it lost over hundreds of simulated trades?
+Now you know, instead of hoping.

-• Tweak and improve the details.
-Is a 30-point strike width better than 20?
+• Room to tweak details.
+Is a 30-point strike spread better than 20?
 Should you close at 50% profit or let it ride?
-You can test all these small changes to find the setup that feels most reliable.
+Test one change at a time and see what moves the needle.

-• Trade with real confidence.
-It’s one thing to hope a strategy works.
-It’s another to know it has a history of performing well.
+• Real confidence.
+It's one thing to hope a strategy works.
+It's another to know it has a history of performing.
 That knowledge makes placing that first live trade much less nerve-wracking.

 Options Trading Toolbox